tiendung690/Spark-basic03/README.md

 ```
 ## What's Next?
 1. The streaming results can be written to a persistent store (e.g. S3, HBase etc.) or ElasticSearch cluster which can be used to visualize the analytics in real-time.
 2. There are few limitations in Spark version 2.1.1 ([read here](https://www.mail-archive.com/commits@spark.apache.org/msg16135.html)).
 Another limitation is that there is no kafka format to write streaming datasets to Kafka (i.e. a Kafka sink) and it has to be handled using "foreach operator".
-The will probably be addressed in Spark 2.2 version ([read here](https://stackoverflow.com/questions/42996293/how-to-write-streaming-dataset-to-kafka))
+This will probably be addressed in Spark 2.2 version ([read here](https://stackoverflow.com/questions/42996293/how-to-write-streaming-dataset-to-kafka)).
+It is in TODO to upgrade this app to Spark version 2.2 in near future.